Emeritus Faculty (Policy 4280)

 4.2 Application and Approval Process

-a.
-At any time after serving notification of pending retirement, the Faculty member, in consultation with the Department Chair, initiates the application for Emeritus status.
+b.
 The Department Chair will request verification of Years of Service from Human Resources.

-c.
+d.
 The Department Chair shall poll the department Faculty asking their support of the application.
 This vote shall be carried out in accordance with the departmental policy on voting procedures.

 4.2.1 Exceptions for Less than Ten (10) Years of Service